webmapper/amaps/README.md

 This repository builds `nlmaps` with a configuration file for Amsterdam, specifying Amsterdam's map styling and map layers.
 In addition, this repository contains several wrapper scripts which bundle the resulting `nlmaps` build with functionality for specific use cases, like querying certain API's when the map is clicked.
 These specific cases are:

-* point query (the example works with 'meldingen openbare ruimte')
+* point query (users selects a coordinate in a map and information about it is returned)
-* multiple feature select (example works with 'tijdelijke verkeersmaatregelen').
+* multiple feature select (users selects one or more objects, parking spots in this case, and information about the selection is returned).

 see [`src/README.md`](src/README.md) for explanation on usage.
 Below is documentation on the build/development setup.